 The braaibroodjie (braaied toasted sandwich) is the highlight of many a braai.
 Those not yet emancipated by the fact that you don’t need meat at every braai, frequently braai meat as a pretext when all they actually want is braaibroodjies.
 Top your work of art with a sunny side up egg or two for the ultimate in breakfast braai.
-This is the superior South African braai fire version of the classic French croque-madame.
+This is the superior South African braai fire version of the classic French croque-madame

-WHAT YOU NEED (makes 9 braaibroodjies)
+(makes 9 braaibroodjies)

 - 1 pre-sliced loaf white bread (usually contains at least 18 useable slices)